ReidGlaze/ReidGlaze.github.io/_posts/2023-08-11-Mining-Intelligence.md

 The data revealed changes in % Iron and % Silica concentrations over time, which is valuable information for those in the mining industry.
 A significant component of the research was the development of a machine learning model.
 This model is designed to predict concentrations based on certain features, providing a practical tool that could enhance efficiency in mining operations.

 Overall, this project served as a solid learning experience in data science.
-By combining database techniques with machine learning, it demonstrated the potential of data-driven decision-making.
+By combining python with SQLite and using machine learning, it demonstrated the potential of data-driven decision-making.

 In conclusion, the research highlighted the shifts in mineral concentrations over time and showcased the utility of tools like SQLite and machine learning in understanding and predicting such changes.
 It stands as a testament to the practical and educational value of hands-on data projects.